elliot-wilson/poly-glot/README.md

 I love the New York Times' Spelling Bee game (https://www.nytimes.com/puzzles/spelling-bee).
 There's just one problem: they only release one puzzle per day!
 How am I supposed to procrastinate without an infinite supply of word puzzles?

-My solution is to build **Poly-Glot**, an application that builds customizable Spelling Bee-like word games.
+My solution is to build Poly-Glot, an application that builds customizable Spelling Bee-like word games.

-Gameplay is simple.
+The gameplay is simple.
 Poly-Glot displays a group of letters that you can use to spell words.
 Your words can use any of the letters as many times you like, but each word _must_ include the "key" letter shown in the center of the display.
 Words must be at least 4 letters long, and they can't be proper nouns.
 Obscure or specialized words might not be in the dictionary.

 ## Fuctionality and MVPs

+### Minimum functionality

 The application will need to do the following at minimum: